GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 Navigate to the hostname of the proxy server provided in the `Settings` option.

 You can also go back to the cache management screen and check the status of Redis and Stunnel.

+Broken stunnel installations on nodes (except primary server) can be re-installed by clicking Install/Reinstall button next to the stuennel liveness status.

+If you add a new node to existing clsuter, you can install stunnel on the new node by clicking Install button next to the stuennel liveness status, instead of full Cache Management setup.

 ## Monitoring
 Cluster Manager monitors the servers in the cluster to help better understand performance and potential issues.